nwilson512/nwilson512.github.io/sample-works/create-a-statamic-web-server-on-google-cloud-platform/create-a-key-and-add-it-to-gcp.md

 * Authorization
 * Accounting -->

-Authentication with your VM is established through the use of encrypted key pairs.
+Your VM authenticates with other components through encrypted key pairs.
 Before you can connect to your VM from outside your cloud console, you must create and associate a key that identifies you.

-There are two ways to manage your keys on GCP: You can use the [OS Login](https://cloud.google.com/compute/docs/oslogin/) Google service, or you can manage keys manually in the project metadata [manually](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys).
+You can manage your keys on GCP in one of two ways: you can use the [OS Login](https://cloud.google.com/compute/docs/oslogin/) Google service, or you can manage keys manually in the project metadata [manually](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys).

 <div class="note">
 CAUTION: I strongly recommend following Google's advice and using <a href="https://cloud.google.com/compute/docs/oslogin/">OS Login</a> for production servers.